Office of the dean

 The Faculty of Education has a large and robust graduate program that includes Masters and PhD programs and that serves local and international students.
 Melanie will build on our community partnerships to better serve our rural and Northern communities through meaningful and accessible graduate programming.
 Our faculty members’ research interests are vast and contribute to academic and professional conversations locally, nationally and internationally.
 As researchers and teachers, our faculty members are committed to working with graduate students and to developing reciprocal research partnerships with individuals and organizations.
 Please feel free to contact Melanie if you are interested in finding out more about graduate programs or research partnerships.

-Assistant to Associate Dean, Graduate Programs and Research
+Assistant to the Associate Dean, Graduate and Research

 Assistant to Associate Dean, Undergraduate and Partnerships